 The tanning booth: a source of artificial UV rays

-Risks associated with the use of tanning booths
+Risks associated with using tanning booths

 - Premature skin aging : Artificial UV rays can cause skin damage, wrinkles and sagging skin.